Riverdale, Kansas

 Riverdale is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 6 miles southwest of Belle Plaine at the intersection of N Sand Plum Rd and 77th Ave N, or west of U.S. Route 81 next to the railroad.
+It is located approximately six miles southwest of Belle Plaine at the intersection of N Sand Plum Rd and 77th Ave N, or west of U.S. Route 81, adjacent to the railroad.

 History

 A post office was opened in Riverdale in 1887, and remained in operation until it was discontinued in 1973.

 A railroad currently passes through the community, north to south, from Wichita to Wellington.
 Previously a railroad passed through the community, east to west, from Belle Plaine to Conway Springs.

 Education

 The community is served by Wellington USD 353 public school district.

+Transportation

+The Chicago, Rock Island and Pacific Railroad formerly provided passenger rail service to Riverdale on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.